FishOfPrey/Salesforce_Conventions/README.md

 1. The first line has the assignment to the variable and the end line has the closing bracket.

-2. Use Uppercase first letter for keywords (seems to work well with syntax highlighter in IDE, isn't a pain to type, and the [Force.com](http://Force.com/) I DE's schema browser generates it that way).
+2. Use Uppercase first letter for keywords (seems to work well with syntax highlighter in IDE, isn't a pain to type, and the Force.com IDE's schema browser generates it that way).
 3. Group like fields on the same line (e.g., from the same parent), breaking for new groups of fields or if it gets too long to fit in a reasonable IDE window (100 characters?).
   1. Primary fields of an object first.
   2. Parent fields second.
   3. Related lists last.
 4. Four spaces for indentation.
 5. Indent for readability.

 ### Indentation